The Hidden Cost of Late Payments

 For service professionals — trainers, therapists, tutors, coaches, stylists — late payments aren't just an inconvenience.
 They're a business threat.

-Consider this: if you see 20 clients per week at $80/session, and 15% pay late (averaging 14 days), you're carrying $3,360 in unpaid work at any given time.
+Consider a quick example: if you see 20 clients per week at $80/session and even a modest share pay late by a couple of weeks, you can end up carrying several thousand dollars in unpaid work at any given time.
 That's rent.
 That's a month of groceries.
 That's money you earned but can't use.
+Your actual numbers will depend on your client mix — ClientFlow's analytics panel shows your real collection rate.

 The goal of this guide isn't just to get paid.
 It's to build a system where late payments become rare, collection conversations become unnecessary, and your cash flow becomes predictable.